 $2,000 living stipend + room and board.

 Applicants should apply online.
 A personal resume and contact information for 3 references are required to complete the application.
-After your application is received, you will be contacted by the program director Chelsea Jones to schedule an interview.
+After your application is received, you will be contacted by Program Director Rhea Williams to schedule an interview.

 When possible, Project Transformation seeks to partner with the home churches of our interns.
 To understand ways to partner with your home church should you be selected, review the Partner Letter of Commitment and be prepared to speak to your pastor and or mission leader.